Risid/bigplay/README.md

 ## Changes

-  In order to meet the needs of the curriculum design:
+  In order to meet the needs of the TYUT curriculum design:

   1. modify the shortcut keys.
 ```